You are here10-Step Quick Start Guide

 It's important to maintain the pH of your root environment to prevent nutrient problems.

-Some growers get lucky and successfully grow weed without testing the pH of their water, but most people who don't test for pH will start seeing signs of nutrient deficiencies and other nutrient problems.
+Some growers will always get lucky and successfully grow weed without testing the pH of their water, but most people who don't test for pH will start seeing signs of nutrient deficiencies and other nutrient problems.

 It's actually really easy, quick, and cheap to learn how to check and adjust the pH of your water, and there are "pH test kits" specifically made for this purpose.